cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/warp-settings.md

 pcx-content-type: reference
 ---

-# Configure WARP settings
+# WARP settings

 <Aside type="note">

-If you are deploying WARP via MDM, see the following list of parameters instead.
+If you are deploying [WARP in Managed mode](/connections/connect-devices/warp/deployment/mdm-deployment), refer to this [list of parameters](/connections/connect-devices/warp/deployment/mdm-deployment/parameters) instead.
 Any settings you configure on the Teams Dashboard will be overridden by an MDM deployment.
 To ensure Dashboard settings are applied as intended, remove the corresponding parameters from your MDM deployment.

 </Aside>